 Jupiter at solar conjunction

-From our vantage point on the Earth, Jupiter will appear very close to the Sun in the sky as it passes around the far side of the solar system from the Earth.
+Jupiter will pass very close to the Sun in the sky as its orbit carries it around the far side of the solar system from the Earth.

-At closest approach, Jupiter and the Sun will appear at a separation of only 0°52', making Jupiter totally unobservable for several weeks while it is lost in the Sun’s glare.
+At closest approach, Jupiter will appear at a separation of only 0°05' from the Sun, making it totally unobservable for several weeks while it is lost in the Sun’s glare.

 The position of Jupiter at the moment it passes solar conjunction will be: